ccrosetti/tensorflow-r/README.md

 R> install_keras(method = c("conda"), conda = "auto", version = "default",
 tensorflow = "default", extra_packages = c("tensorflow-hub"))

 When the above script starts, it will take 3 to 4 minutes without any sending any message to the console.
 After a while it becomes very verbose.
 Expect at least 2 more hours to finish the install (I spent that time on Netflix).

 You can find the mnist-run.R script and the install+run log as well in ths repo.
+The boston-run.R script is another tested sample included, more to come as soon as I learn more about Keras.

 When the setup is complete, run the mnist-run.R script from R to test your environment.